GRoman09/overthewire.org/README_Bandit.md

 ----------------------------
 Level Goal

 A program is running automatically at regular intervals from cron, the time-based job scheduler.

 Look in /etc/cron.d/ for the configuration and see what command is being executed.

 NOTE: This level requires you to create your own first shell-script.

 This is a very big step and you should be proud of yourself when you beat this level!

 NOTE 2: Keep in mind that your shell script is removed once executed, so you may want to keep a copy around…

-Commands you may need to solve this level cron, crontab, crontab(5) (use “man 5 crontab” to access this)
+Commands you may need to solve this level

+cron, crontab, crontab(5) (use “man 5 crontab” to access this)
 **************************************************************

 Solution of level 23 -> 24

 ~$ ssh bandit.labs.overthewire.org -l bandit23 -p2220
-This is a OverTheWire game server.
-More information on http://www.overthewire.org/wargames

 bandit23@bandit.labs.overthewire.org''s password: jc1udXuA1tiHqjIsL8yaapX5XIAI6i0n